-Directors Continuing in Office Until the 2020 Annual Meeting
+Directors Continuing in Office Until the 2020 Annual Meeting (Class III)

 Patricia L. Allen.
 Ms. Allen has served as a member of our Board of Directors and as the Chairperson of the Audit Committee since September 2016.
 Since 2013, Ms. Allen has served as Chief Financial Officer of Zafgen, Inc. Ms. Allen has over 20 years of financial leadership experience in the biotechnology industry at both publicly traded and private companies.
 From 2011 to 2012, she provided independent consulting services to biotechnology companies in a variety of areas, including interim chief financial officer services, fundraising, deal structures, financial planning, organizational structure, investor relations and business development.
 Previously, from 2004 to 2011, Ms. Allen served as the Vice President of Finance, Treasurer and Principal Financial Officer of Alnylam Pharmaceuticals, Inc., a publicly traded biotechnology company.
-Prior to Alnylam, Ms. Allen was at Alkermes, Inc., a publicly traded biotechnology company.
-Prior to Alnylam pharmaceutic as Touche, LLP.
+Prior to Alnylam, Ms. Allen was at Alkermes, Inc., a publicly traded biotechnology company, most recently as the Director of Finance.
+Ms. Allen began her career as an auditor at Deloitte & Touche, LLP.
 Ms. Allen graduated summa cum laude from Bryant College with a B.S. in business administration.
-We believe that Ms. Allen is qualified to serve on our board of directors based on her experience in the biopharmaceutical industry, as well as her expertise in finance and accounting.
+We believe that Ms. Allen is qualified to serve on our Board of Directors based on her experience in the biopharmaceutical industry, as well as her expertise in finance and accounting.

 Edward J. Benz, Jr., M.D.
-Dr. Benz has served as a member of our Board of Directors since October 2016 and as the Chairperson of the Nominating and Governance Committee since September 2017.
-Dr. Benz is currently the President and CEO Emeritus of the Dana Farber Cancer Institute, Richard and Susan Smith Distinguished Professor of Medicine, professor of Pediatrics, professor of Genetics, and faculty dean for Oncology Emeritus at Harvard Medical School.
-From November 2000 until October 2016, Dr. Benz served as President and Chief Executive Officer of the Dana-Farber/Partners CancerCare, Director of Dana-Farber/Harvard Cancer Center and a Trustee of Dana Farber/Children's Hospital Cancer Care.
+Dr. Benz has served as a member of our Board of Directors since October 2016 and as the Chairperson of the Nominating and Corporate Governance Committee since September 2017.
+Dr. Benz is currently the President and CEO Emeritus of the Dana Farber Cancer Institute, Richard and Susan Smith Distinguished Professor of Medicine, professor of Pediatrics, professor of Pathology, and faculty dean for Oncology Emeritus at Harvard Medical School.
+From November 2000 until October 2016, Dr. Benz served as President and Chief Executive Officer of bana-Farber/Partners CancerCare, Director of Dana-Farber/Harvard Cancer Center and a Trustee of Dana Farber/Children's Hospital Cancer Care.
 Prior to joining Dana-Farber, Dr. Benz was Chairperson of the Department of Medicine and Physician in Chief at the Johns Hopkins University School of Medicine and the Sir William Osler Professor of Medicine.
-Dr. Benz is also a past president of the American Society of Hematology, the American Society of Clinical Investigation, the American Clinical and Climatological Association, the Friends of the New England Journal of Medicine.
-He also served on the boards of directors of Xenetic Biosciences, Inc., a publicly traded biopharmaceutical company, and serves on the boards of directors of Venetice, Inc. and Advantagene, privately held companies, as well as non-profit organizations, including the Rockefeller University and MDI Biological Laboratory.
+Dr. Benz is also a past president of the American Society of Hematology, the American Society of Clinical Investigation, the American Clinical and Climatological Association, the Friends of the National Institute of Nursing and the Association of American Cancer Institutes.
+From March 2002 to June 2016, Dr. Benz served as associate editor of the New England Journal of Medicine.
+He also served on the board of directors of Xenetic Biosciences, Inc., a publicly traded biopharmaceutical company, and serves on the boards of directors of Knowledge to Practice, Inc. and Advantagene, privately held companies, as well as non-profit organizations, including the Rockefeller University and MDI Biological Laboratory.
 Dr. Benz is the author of over 300 books, chapters, reviews and abstracts.
 Dr. Benz holds an M.D. degree magna cum laude from Harvard Medical School, a M.A.
 Privatim degree from Yale University and an A.B. degree cum laude from Princeton University.
-We believe that Dr. Benz's scientific and medical background and experience in clinical oncology qualifies him to serve on our board of directors.
+We believe that Dr. Benz's scientific and medical background and experience in clinical oncology qualifies him to serve on our Board of Directors.